 According to Bovee and his associates, “Formal communication is the flow of information that is dictated by the organization’s official structure.”

-So, formal communication is the process of exchanging information between two or more person by following the prescribed or official rules, procedures, systems, formalities and chain of command in the organizational structure.
+So, formal communication is the process of exchanging information between two or more person by following the predefined channels or official rules, procedures, systems, formalities and chain of command in the organizational structure.

 Formal communication is the process of exchanging information by following the prescribed or official rules, procedures, systems, formalities, chain of command etc. in the organizational structure.